Dextra Group | Reliable Connections

 Fortec+ is a parallel threaded mechanical splicing system designed especially for nuclear projects for the connection of concrete reinforcing bars from Ø12 to 50 mm (ASTM #4 to #18), in compliance with Eurocode 2, ASME Sec III Div 2.

-With the addition of a lock nut, it was fully engaged onto the extended thread of the connecting bar and help eliminate the residual deformation of the splice.
+With the addition of a lock nut, it was fully engaged onto the extended thread of the connecting bar and helps eliminate the residual deformation of the splice.

 10 sets of bar end preparation system machines were also delivered at the site.
 The bar end preparation can be achieved in 3 steps: cutting the end of the rebar, cold forging to enlarge the sawn end of the rebar, and threading.

-Fortec+ system adds a fourth step, consisting in a quality testing at the end of the rebar preparation process.
+The Fortec+ system adds a fourth step, consisting of quality testing at the end of the rebar preparation process.
 The threaded bar end is tensile tested at 90% of the rebar yield strength to guarantee its performance.

 Photo credit: https://www.dailysabah.com/business/energy/construction-starts-on-2nd-unit-of-turkeys-1st-nuclear-power-plant-akkuyu?gallery_image=undefined# big (by Energya and Natural Resources Ministry)